Estate Planning

 Living Trust | Moderate to High setup and ongoing costs | No probate costs; Moderate to High legal protection | Potential tax deferral/savings; Protection depends on structure |

-An individual with increasing assets such as stocks can transfer them into an alter ego trust, and defer capital gains tax of the stocks until their death, avoiding significant tax benefits.
+Estates with Appreciated Assets : Individuals holding stocks or other appreciating assets can transfer them into an alter ego trust to defer capital gains tax until death, maximizing tax efficiency.

 Establishing an alter ego trust involves several steps and conditions, the first of which is the condition that the settlor is at least 65 years old and a Canadian citizen.